davidgm94/birth/stivale/STIVALE2.md

 to the smallest possible page size (4K on x86_64 and IA-32), for both base and length, and they are guaranteed to not overlap other sections of the memory map.

-## stivale2 header (.stivale2hdr)
+## stivale2 header

-The kernel executable shall have a section `.stivale2hdr` which will contain the header that the bootloader will parse.
+The kernel executable shall have an ELF section named `.stivale2hdr` which will contain the following header; or an anchor pointing to the following header for anchored kernels.

 Said header looks like this:
 ```c